Bourges: History

 During the Middle Ages, Bourges served as the capital of the Viscounty of Bourges until 1101.
 In the fourteenth century, it became the capital of the Duchy of Berry (established in 1360).
 The future king of France, Charles VII, sought refuge there in the 1420s during the Hundred Years' War.
 His son, Louis XI, was born there in 1423.
 In 1438, Charles VII decreed the Pragmatic Sanction of Bourges.
 During this period, Bourges was a major centre of alchemy.
 In 1487, a third of Bourges was destroyed by fire, after which the economic decline of the city started.

 The Gothic Cathedral of Saint Étienne, begun at the end of the twelfth century, ranks as a World Heritage Site.
 It is one of the earliest examples of the High Gothic style of the thirteenth century.

 Bourges has a long tradition of art and history.
 Apart from the cathedral, other sites of importance include the 15th-century Palais Jacques Cœur and a sixty-five-hectare district of half-timbered houses and fine town-houses.

 Bourges became an important center of artillery production from the 1860s, when Napoleon III decided to relocate the École de pyrotechnie militaire, at the time located in Metz, far away from the Prussian border.

+SS officer Eric Hasse commanded the SD (Gestapo), overseeing a force of approximately 15 germans and 12 french auxiliaries.
+The best known among them, Pierre Paoli, a native of Aubigny-sur-Nère, entered german service as an interpreter before quickly being promoted to the Gestapo.
+He arrested and tortured more than 200 people between April 1943 and August 1944.